IshaanKetchup/eCPI/Privacy Policy.md

 If you have any questions, contact me at:
 kshypishn@gmail.com

 That’s it.
-We keep it simple and transparent.
+Simple and transparent.